Enderforge-Labs/FancyPlayerShops/README.md

 - Buy items in bulk.
 - Move shops freely without losing data.
 - View transaction history and shop statistics.
+- All shops are unaffected by fluids, fire, damage or explosions.

 <br>